fahim-it-335/mediacms_host/README.md

 ## Support and paid services

-We provide custom installations, development of extra functionality, migration from existing systems, integrations with legacy systems, training and support. پەیوەندی us at info@mediacms.io for more information.
+We provide custom installations, development of extra functionality, migration from existing systems, integrations with legacy systems, training and support.
+Contact us at info@mediacms.io for more information.